Running and promoting a club

 - in your local media (TV, radio, newspapers, community news)

-- through your club’s newsletter or website.
+- through your club’s newsletter, website or social media.